Nowosad/bespatial/README.md

 spatial data inspired by Boltzmann’s entropy formula.
-It includes metrics introduced by Cushman for landscape mosaics (Cushman (2015)), landscape gradients and point patterns (Cushman (2021)); by Zhao and Zhang for andscape mosaics (2019); and by Gao et al. for landscape gradients (2017, 2019).
+It includes metrics introduced by Cushman for landscape mosaics (Cushman (2015)), landscape gradients and point patterns (Cushman (2021)); by Zhao and Zhang for landscape mosaics (2019); and by Gao et al. for landscape gradients (2017, 2019).

 ## Installation